samiru/articles/node-express-logging-error-handling/node-express.request-id.tutorial.md

 Additionally, we implemented middleware for logging requests, logging errors, and returning errors to the client.
 To achieve this, we created the HttpError class, which extends the built-in Error class in JavaScript and includes a field for the HTTP response status code.
 This could be further extended to accommodate specific needs for the web application, such as including validation metadata in the error response.

 The use of request IDs and Express middleware is a powerful tool for effective error handling and logging in a web application.

+## Author Information

+Sami Ruokamo is a software developer and works at Buutti.
+He is interested in software development, especially in web development.
+He has been working with web application development for over 10 years.
+He is also interested in DevOps and cloud technologies.

+To see the ideas presented in this article in action, check out https://github.com/samiru/node-express-react-template.

 ## References